SiddhuShkya/Nepal-Forest-AGB-Modeling/README.md

 ---

-The map below visualizes the spatial distribution of the sampled forest plots across Nepal, illustrating the coverage of AGB measurements used in this study.
+> The map below visualizes the spatial distribution of the sampled forest plots across Nepal, illustrating the coverage of AGB measurements used in this study.

 <img src="images/nepal_agb_map.png"
      alt="Astro project template"
      style="border:1px solid white; padding:1px; background:#fff; width: 3000px" />

 ## Repository Structure

+> The project is organized into clear workflows for handling field data and satellite imagery separately before integration.

 ```text
 .